 The contributions had to include:

 The poll encouraged everyone to think of who they appreciated in the company.
 Those who didn’t want to contribute had the option of just voting for the nominations they agreed with.

 The response was incredible.
 As cheesy as it was, we took 10 minutes during the all-hands meetings to just read out all the submissions and applaud their nomination.
 Some were funny, while others were serious and sincere.

 Giving feedback is hard, but sometimes praise can be difficult too.
 By allowing for anonymity, all employees felt comfortable giving recognition to people in different teams, even to the managers.

-Feel free to try our exercise with your team and let us know how it goes, or do it the old-fashioned way: walk up to someone and give that recognition personally.
+Feel free to try our exercise with your team and let us know how it goes, explore other recognition exercises, or do it the old-fashioned way: walk up to someone and give that recognition personally.
 A simple "thank you" is never unwelcomed.